danlerche/public-library-wagtailCMS/README.md

  2) Replace 'MY_GOOGLE_MAP_API_KEY' with your Google Maps api key

 To add open street maps to your pages do the following:
  1) Install gdal on your system.
-On ubuntu systems it should be sudo apt install gdal.
+On ubuntu systems it should be sudo apt install gdal-bin (fedora, sudo dnf install gdal).
  2) Open the base.py file located in public-library-wagtailCMS/public-library-wagtailCMS/settings
  3) uncomment leaflet in the install apps list (BEFORE: #'leaflet', AFTER: 'leaflet',)